jaimiles23/HackerRank_Solutions/README.md

 # HackerRank
 This repository contains solutions to HackerRank Exercises.

+Each section contains a table with links to the problem and solution.

+**Table Columns:**
+1. Number: suggested order within domain
+2. Challenge: name of challenge
+3. Score: points awarded for correct solution
+4. Difficulty: rated from 1-3; easy, medium, hard
+5. Rate: problem acceptance rate across all users
+6. Solution: link to my problem solution

-## SQL Exercises
+## SQL
 Contains solutions to the [SQL domain](https://www.hackerrank.com/domains/sql) using MySQL. *NOTE*: When using Common Table Expressions (CTE), must use the MS SQL Server Console.

 Hackerrank categorizes exercises into 6 different domains: